ansman/auto-dagger/src/doc/docs/about/how-it-works.md

 # How it works

-## `@Eager`
+## `@AutoInitialize`
-When you annotate an object, binding or provider with `@Eager`, Deager will generate a component which is installed into the `SingletonComponent` using Hilt.
+When you annotate an object, binding or provider with `@AutoInitialize`, Auto Dagger will generate a component which is installed into the `SingletonComponent` using Hilt.

 This is an example of such a component:
 ```java